Data Quality Indicator score gives an indication of the quality of the data submitted by each centre against the expected NCHDA Standard.

-Congenital heart disease refers to any defect of the heart present from birth.
-It includes structural defects, congenital arrhythmias, and cardiomyopathies.
-At least eight in every 1,000 babies are born with a heart or circulatory condition and only a quarter of these are detected by ultrasound scans.
-The audit covers the care of both children and adults with congenital heart disease.
+Congenital heart disease (CHD) refers to any malformation or disease of the heart present from birth and includes structural defects, congenital arrhythmias, and some cardiomyopathies.
+About 1% of babies are born with a heart or circulatory condition, usually a congenital heart malformation.

 Sarah Ajayi, National Congenital Heart Disease Audit Project Manager

 Shenaka Singarayer, National Congenital Heart Disease Audit Project Coordinator

 Lin Denne RN, National Congenital Heart Disease Audit Clinical Data Auditor